SkymouseStudios/skymse-jekyll/_posts/2018-07-10-10-best-apps-for-business-owners.md

 Zapier may be my favorite app of all.
 It's really quite amazing.
 Zapier let you make 5 `Zaps` for free, so it makes getting started easy!
 I can promise that your life will never be the same.

+Zapier connects different apps with each other.
+Using what's called APIs it allows you to send information from one app to another app with an easy-to-use interface.

 Using Zapier, you can automate pretty much everything in your life besides spending quality time with your kids.
 (That's something you should probably do in person.)

 ### How to use Zapier in the workplace